ThemeCafe/Docs/docs/install/patching.md

 - [Rom Patcher JS](https://www.marcrobledo.com/RomPatcher.js/) or [Flips](https://github.com/Alcaro/Flips)
 - Men.pack, Men2.pack, cafe_barista_men.bfsar
+    - If you do not have your original files please follow [Menu Files](files.md)
 - A patch file
     - It can be one of the following formats .ips, .bps, .ups, .ppf, .aps, .rup